Zellicious/love_xyz/README.md

 ### Usage notes

-* Only supports simple triangle loading and obj model loading
+* Supports simple triangle loading and obj model loading
+* Supports simple shading (blinn-phong and shadow map shadows)
 * You can cache textures and give them simpler names to use in other scripts
 * Keep in mind that lighting is currently very simple (blinn-phong)